-- 01. Request for Transfer.
-An offender may request a transfer to his country of citizenship.
-The Commission will receive the application and relevant documents from the Department of Correction.
-The Commission may request additional information from the applicant, the victim, the Department, or any other source the Commission deems appropriate.
-(7-1-21)T - a.
-The offender must be a citizen of the country to which he is requesting a transfer.
-(7-1-21)T - b.
+02. Request for Transfer.
+An offender may request a transfer to a foreign county when the offender meets the requirements enumerated below.
+The Commission will receive the request and relevant documents from the Department of Correction.
+The Commission may request additional information from the offender, any victims, the Department, or any other source the Commission deems appropriate.
+(10-13-21)T a.
+The offender must be a citizen or national of the foreign country to which he is requesting a transfer.
+(7-1-21)T(10-13-21)T b.
 The United States and the foreign country must be parties to a treaty that provides for the transfer or exchange of convicted offenders.
-(7-1-21)T - c.
+(7-1-21)T c.
 The offender must not be serving a life sentence.
-(7-1-21)T - d.
+(7-1-21)T d.
 The offender cannot be less than two (2) years from his parole eligibility date.
-(7-1-21)T - e.
-The offender must meet the Department of Justice's guidelines for international transfer applications.
-(7-1-21)T - 02.
-Schedule for Review of Application.
+(7-1-21)T e.
+The offender must meet the Department of Justice's guidelines for international transfer (7-1-21)T a.
+The Commission has complete discretion and authority to make a recommendation to the Governor may require the offender's appearance or may make a final decision based upon the materials with the request and other information which is available.
+The offender is not entitled to be personally present, to have counsel, to present witnesses or evidence, or to have any particular evidence considered.
+(7 + 21)T(10-13-21)T b.
+The offender is not entitled to be personally present, to have counsel, to present witnesses or evidence, to have any particular evidence considered or to designate the location or time.
+The Commission may continue the hearing to a later date for any reason.
 The Commission will schedule the application for review during a scheduled hearing session at a time and place of its choosing.
-(7-1-21)T - a.
-The Commission has complete discretion and authority to make a recommendation to the Governor.
-(7-1-21)T - b.
-The offender is not entitled to be personally present, to have counsel, to present witnesses or evidence, to have any particular evidence considered or to designate the location or time.
-(7-1-21)T - 03.
-Issuance of Written Recommendation.
-Following the Commission's consideration, a non-binding written recommendation will be issued to the Governor for his consideration.
-A copy of the recommendation will be sent to the Department's central records.
-(7-1-21)T - a.
-The offender is not entitled to appeal the Commission's recommendation or the Governor's decision.
-(7-1-21)T - b.
-The offender may reapply two (2) years from the date of denial by either the Governor or the
+(7-1-21)T(10-13-21)T a.
+The offender is not entitled to appeal the Commission's recommendation or the Governor's decision. $(7 \ 1 \ 21)T(10-13-21)T$ b.
+The offender may reapply two (2) years from the date of denial by either the Governor or the (7-1-21)T

-Commission.
-(7-1-21)T